leighsmith/midisport-macos/README.md

 version of MacOS X. M-Audio took the code and updated it many times without giving me back their updated source code.
 M-Audio now seem to have abandoned the hardware and no longer support their version of the driver since 2009, as their newer devices do not use that driver.
-With the move by Apple to v10.14 (Mojave) and v10.15 (Catalina) to no longer support 32 bit drivers, I have modified and updated my original code that was donated, to now compile as 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.
+With the move by Apple to v10.14 and v10.15 to no longer support 32 bit drivers, I have modified and updated my original code that was donated, to now compile as 64 bit versions on these latest MacOS versions, so MIDISPORT owners can continue to support and operate their hardware.

 Necessary Disclaimer:
 ---------------------